Davis Men's Crew Club

 The Davis Men's Crew Club is a collegiate sports club representing the University of California, Davis in rowing.
 As a non-funded team, it is a member of the Western Intercollegiate Rowing Association (WIRA), whose participants are mostly of non-Pac-10 schools on the West Coast.
 Nationwide, the team is one of the most successful collegiate rowing club programs in the United States, making periodic appearances in the Intercollegiate Rowing Association national championships, the Eastern College Athletic Conference and, more recently, the American Collegiate Rowing Association national championships.
-Notable alumni include Seth Weil (Class of 2011), who rowed in the USA men's coxless four at the 2016 Rio Olympics and who holds two world rowing championship first place titles in the men's four; as well as Carlo Facchino (Class of 1996) who holds a place in the Guinness Book of World Records for the fastest Pacific Ocean crossing from Monterey, CA to Honolulu, Hawaii with a time of 39 days, 9 hours and 56 minutes.
+Notable alumni include Seth Weil (Class of 2011), who rowed in the USA men's coxless four at the 2016 Rio Olympics and who holds two world rowing championship first place titles in the men's four; as well as Carlo Facchino (Class of 1996) who has a place in the Guinness Book of World Records for the fastest Pacific Ocean crossing from Monterey, CA to Honolulu, Hawaii with a time of 39 days, 9 hours and 56 minutes.

 History

 Founded in 1977, the Davis Men's Crew Club was established under the guidance of Rich Sundquist, a former oarsman from the University of California, Santa Barbara.
-In 1980 the crew received its first own racing shell, a wooden sweep eight, which was cut in half and driven from the East Coast on top of a van.
-In 1993 the crew completed the Curt Rocca Boathouse, which was to replace a smaller boathouse built earlier on.
-The boathouse is still used today, shared with the UC Davis women's rowing team and located in the Port of Sacramento.
+In 1980, the crew received its first own racing shell, a wooden sweep eight, cut in half and driven from the East Coast on top of a van.
+In 1993, the crew completed the Curt Rocca Boathouse to replace a smaller boathouse built earlier.
+The boathouse is still used today, shared with the UC Davis women's rowing team, and located in the Port of Sacramento.

 Organization

-As a registered student organization of the university, the team's operations and administrative decisions are managed by its student membership in cooperation with the UC Davis Intramural Sports and Sports Club Office.
-Council club officers vote on a variety of decisions, from hiring coaches to managing team finances.
+As a registered university student organization, the team's operations and administrative decisions are managed by its student membership in cooperation with the UC Davis Intramural Sports and Sports Club Office.
+Council club officers vote on various decisions, from hiring coaches to managing team finances.
 As a club sport at UC Davis, the program receives minimal funding for a crew team.
-The majority of the club's income comes from membership dues, fundraising, and alumni donations.
+Most of the club's income comes from membership dues, fundraising, and alumni donations.

 Most rowers and coxswains are walk-ons, with little to no previous experience in the sport of rowing.
-In the Fall returning crew members recruit students on campus, headed by two elected club recruiters.
+In the Fall, returning crew members recruit students on campus, headed by two elected club recruiters.
 Those interested can attend practices run by the novice coach, who trains those new to the sport.

-Besides the recruiters, there are many club officers that help run the program as a whole.
-Those within the council vote on important key issues for the team.
-Overall, club officers coordinate their individual responsibilities to one another to ensure all aspects of the program are running smoothly.
+Besides the recruiters, many club officers help run the program—those within the council vote on critical issues for the team.
+Overall, club officers coordinate their responsibilities with one another to ensure all aspects of the program are running smoothly.
 Officer positions are voted on in an election amongst teammates at the end of each school year.